Basic Personal Injury Settlement Breakdown: How Much Goes in My Pocket?

 Your damages generally increase with the severity of your injuries.
 Therefore, if you sustain traumatic injuries or lifelong impairments, the value of your damages increases.

 For example, the medical expenses to treat a broken leg that requires surgery and physical therapy are higher than someone who sustains a sprained ankle.
-A person paralyzed in an accident may require lifelong personal and nursing care.
+A person who suffered catastrophic injuries may require lifelong personal and nursing care.
 However, someone with a broken leg may recover fully, so they would not incur future expenses or damages.

 The types of damages available in a personal injury case generally include economic damages such as: